Swiss open criminal proceedings tied to 2018, 2022 World Cup bids

 The OAG suspects that irregularities occurred in the allocation of the FIFA World Cups of 2018 and 2022, which were awarded to Russia and Qatar respectively.

-It said the offences were suspected to have taken place at least partly in Switzerland, where FIFA has its headquarters, and that there are suspicions of money laundering through Swiss bank accounts.
+It said the offences were suspected to have taken place at least partly in Switzerland, where FIFA has its headquarters.

 Subsequent to the seizure of files, the OAG and Swiss police will question 10 people who took part in voting on the hosting rights for the 2018 and 2022 World Cups as members of the Executive Committee in 2010.